Vascolas18/Genetic-Algorithm-for-the-Knapsack-Problem/README.md

 This is an assignment that I had to solve in Java in my master's course where it focuses on knowledge of Parallel and Concurrent Programming

 Evaluated Skills
-This assignment is designed to evaluate your understanding of the threading model, the thread lifecycle and the synchronization primitives available in Java, as well as your programming skills to apply those concepts in a small-scale project.
-Additionally, you communication skill is also evaluated in the report, together with your data analysis ability.
+This assignment is designed to evaluate my understanding of the threading model, the thread lifecycle and the synchronization primitives available in Java, as well as mine programming skills to apply those concepts in a small-scale project.
+Additionally, mine communication skill is also evaluated in the report, together with your data analysis ability.

 Objectives
 The Knasack problem is a common problem in computer science and, although it is usually presented as filling a backpack with the most valuable items within a given weight allowance, it occurs frequently in the real world, from manufacturing to financial investiments.